parevalo/gee-ccdc-tools/docs/lctutorial/gui.rst

    app region 1

+Note, the classification runs quicker if the predictor data for each training point is saved in the feature's properties (as opposed to being calculated on the fly.
+I recommend doing this process in a seperate task, and then using the data with the predictors attached to quickly try classification parameters.
+You should see in the Console a note about whether or not the predictor data must be sampled as the training points.
+If so, you can also submit a task that will save this calculation for future use.

 Finally, when you click ‘Run Classification’, the classification corresponding to the first segment period gets displayed on the map.
 In this case, the models correspond to ~1999.
 The full classification stack